ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Harvest is assumed to occur as soon as the crop reaches maturity.
-When :math:`GDD_{T_{{\rm 2m}} }`  reaches 100% of :math:`{GDD}_{mat}` or the number of days past planting reaches a crop-specific maximum (Table 20.1), then the crop is harvested.
-Harvest occurs in one time step using CN’s leaf offset algorithm.
+When :math:`GDD_{T_{{\rm 2m}} }`  reaches 100% of :math:`{GDD}_{mat}` or the number of days past planting reaches a crop-specific maximum (:numref:`Table Crop plant functional types`), then the crop is harvested.
+Harvest occurs in one time step using
+CN’s leaf offset algorithm.
 New variables track the flow of grain C and N to food and of live stem C and N to litter.
 Currently, food C and N are routed directly to litter using the labile, cellulose, and lignin